amitvinodsharma/ConsentManagement/README.md

    M2=$M2_HOME/bin
    PAHT=<Existing_PATH>:$M2_HOME:$M2
    ```
-#### Checkpoint
-1. logoff and login to check maven version

-    ```sh
-    mvn --version
-    ```
-So far we have completed the installation of maven software to support maven plugin on the jenkins console.
-Let's jump onto Jenkins to complete the remaining steps.

 ### Setup maven on Jenkins console
 1. Install maven plugin without restart
   - `Manage Jenkins` > `Jenkins Plugins` > `available` > `Maven Invoker`